annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 <b>Cost:</b> Free<br/>
 <b>Ave time spent:</b> 10-30 minutes<br/>

 One can only become a saint if you do something miraculous.
 King St Stephen was not a saint during his time.
 After his death, his burial was removed.
 During this removal they discovered that his right hand was perfectly preserved.
 The people of that time believed it had miraculous power.
 The king therefore became a saint.
 Scientists today can explain the phenomenon.
 The hand is still located inside the basilica.
 Its free to go inside.
+They also offer great classical shows inside the basilica.

-* # Hungarian State Opera House
+* # <a href="http://www.opera.hu/">Hungarian State Opera House</a>
 <br/>

 <b>Rating:</b> *** <br/>
 <b>When:</b> All year<br/>
-<b>Cost:</b> <br/>
+<b>Cost:</b> Depends on show<br/>
 <b>Ave time spent:</b> 3 hours <br/>

 <figure>